 AFEM's newly formed Green Initiative working group aims to partner with existing professionals who are already experts in this field.
 The idea is to utilise their expertise to help address five key issues which have been identified as being particularly relevant to electronic music events worldwide.
 These include:

-By working with experts across these areas, AFEM hopes to amplify their work in the electronic music industry.
-By encouraging leaders in our industry to adopt best practice in safeguarding our environment we hope that others will follow suit.
-There will come a time when it just won't be cool to attend events which are not trying their best to look after the environment.
-Commercial pressure from consumers (clubbers and festival goers) is often a key persuading factor in helping businesses and individuals adopt greener practices.
-AFEM aims to show thought leadership in this area and make a positive contribution towards protecting our planet and industry so that future generations can enjoy environmentally sustainable festival and club experiences.
+By working with experts across these areas, AFEM hopes to amplify its work in the electronic music industry.
+By encouraging leaders in our industry to adopt best practices in safeguarding our environment we hope that others will follow suit.
+There will come a time when it just won't be cool to attend events that are not trying their best to look after the environment.
+Commercial pressure from consumers (clubbers and festival-goers) is often a key persuading factor in helping businesses and individuals adopt greener practices.
+AFEM aims to show thought leadership in this area and make a positive contribution towards protecting our planet and industry so that future generations can enjoy environmentally sustainable festivals and club experiences.

-The criteria to join AFEM is quite simple - membership is offered to any company who are active within electronic music.
+The criteria to join AFEM is quite simple - membership is offered to any company that is active within electronic music.
 An annual membership fee is charged which is based on each company’s annual turnover.
 We look to make it fair so larger and growing companies who can afford to pay a higher or mid-level fee do so, while smaller companies and startups pay less.

-On the positive side, the number of digital creative tools available for composing, recording and producing music has expanded and access to these tool has become much cheaper over the past 10 years.
+On the positive side, the number of digital creative tools available for composing, recording, and producing music has expanded and access to these tools has become much cheaper over the past 10 years.
 It has never been less costly to record, mix and master a releasable quality recording than it is today.
 This, however, also presents a challenge because with more music being made and released than ever before, it means that greater attention to detail and originality is required in both the music and the marketing for both new and established artists’ work to stand out.
 It has certainly become more challenging for many artists and songwriters to make a living solely from recordings sales/streams, with most now also needing to tour or DJ to generate sufficient income.

-However, there are still income opportunities for the non-touring songwriter/producer in composing music for media, production libraries and ghost production which can be explored.
-As for what needs to change that can ultimately benefit artists - top of my list is increasing transparency and accuracy of how artists/writers are paid for the usage of their music, whether that be accuracy of royalties to artists for the music that DJs play at events, music streamed, sold online or broadcast.
-This will require greater cross-industry collaboration - adoption of music recognition technologies for music reporting, PROs / NROs linking recordings and song publishing metadata to ensure all music usages are correctly matched and paid, and the adoption of metadata best practice by labels, publishers, managers and artists (AFEM & CI Metadata Best Practice Guide can be found here).
+However, there are still income opportunities for the non-touring songwriter/producer in composing music for media, production libraries, and ghost production which can be explored.
+As for what needs to change that can ultimately benefit artists - top of my list is increasing transparency and accuracy of how artists/writers are paid for the usage of their music, whether that be the accuracy of royalties to artists for the music that DJs play at events, music streamed, sold online or broadcast.
+This will require greater cross-industry collaboration - the adoption of music recognition technologies for music reporting, PROs / NROs linking recordings and song publishing metadata to ensure all music usages are correctly matched and paid, and the adoption of metadata best practice by labels, publishers, managers, and artists (AFEM & CI Metadata Best Practice Guide can be found here).

 It looks bright and busy!
 Our global meetings and conference calendar can be found here.
 For anyone interested in learning more about AFEM or joining, please visit https://www.associationforelectronicmusic.org or email firstname.lastname@example.org